arab-meet/4.SLAM-Workshop/C- SLAM/3.GraphSLAM/PoseGraphOptmaization.md

 * **In social networks** : Nodes stand for individuals or organizations.
 * **In robotics and SLAM** : Nodes correspond to the robot's poses at different points in time.

 Each node in a graph can contain additional information or attributes.
-In pose graph optimization, a node typically includes:

-* **Position (x, y, z coordinates)** : The estimated location of the robot in space.
-* **Orientation (roll, pitch, yaw angles)** : The robot's facing direction.
-* **Sensor Data** : Associated measurements taken at that pose, such as LiDAR scans or camera images.

 ### Edges (Links)